politics & law

 The parties currently represented in the Bundestag are:

-Social Democratic Party of Germany (SPD), Christian Democratic Union (CDU), Christian Social Union (CSU) (a “sister party” to the CDU, and only in the state of Bavaria), Bündnis 90/Die Grünen (The Greens), Free Democratic Party (FDP) (also known as the “Liberals”), Party of Democratic Socialism (PDS) (also called the “Left”)
+Social Democratic Party of Germany (SPD), Christian Democratic Union (CDU), Christian Social Union (CSU) (a “sister party” to the CDU, and only in the state of Bavaria), The Greens (Bündnis 90/Die Grünen), Free Democratic Party (FDP), Alternative for Germany (AfD), and The Left (Die Linke).

 German citizens age 18 or older are eligible to vote in all applicable elections.
 Bundestag elections are held every four years, Bundesrat elections every four or five years, depending on the state, and European Parliament elections every five years.